feenkcom/FameJava/README.md

 To generate the java code from a *.mse* file please:

-1. add the *.mse* file under the "samples" folder.
+1. add the *.mse* file under the "samples/ch/unibe/fame/resources" folder.
-2. under `test.ch.akuhn.fame.codegen` create a new "target" following the template of other Codegen class
+2. under `test.ch.akuhn.fame.codegen.target` create a new "target" following the template of other Codegen class
 3. execute the test to generate the code under the folder gen

 ## Developer